Test Infrastructure

 When a container image is not available via TestContainers, tests can provide their own implementation using officially available images.
 The license must be compatible with Apache 2.0.
 If an official image is not available, a Dockerfile to build the service can be provided.
 The Dockerfile should try to minimize the container size and resource usage whenever possible.

-It is also possible to use embeddable components when required, although this usually lead to more code and higher maintenance.
+It is also possible to use embeddable components when required, although this usually leads to more code and higher maintenance.

 The service should provide an interface, named after the infrastructure being implemented, and this interface should extend the TestService interface.
 The services should try to minimize the test execution time and resource usage when running.
 As such, the BeforeAllCallback and AfterAllCallback should be the preferred extensions whenever possible because they allow the instance of the infrastructure to be static throughout the test execution.